ashinw/house-prj-pub/lower-level/section-B-requirements.md

 1. The ensuite is old and has had mold on the ceiling
 2. There is no ducted heating outlet installed and heating is achieved using an electric heater and/or the exhaust fan's heat lamps
 3. The sliding door constantly bumps up against the inner enclosure when the wind blows and is overly bulky
-4. Inequity will arise if there are differences in size, quality and positioning between upper and lower levels

 ## Symmetric Requirements